 Gluten-free foods have a reputation for being hard to find.
-However, since the gluten-free diet has become increasingly popular both in Hong Kong and worldwide, substitutes for lots of traditionally gluten-heavy foods have been developed, and there are not plentiful options.
+However, since the gluten-free diet has become increasingly popular both in Hong Kong and worldwide, substitutes for lots of traditionally gluten-heavy foods have been developed, and there are now plentiful options.

-Knowing the health and the cost challenges of being gluten-free, we’re here to help.
+Knowing the challenges of being gluten-free, we’re here to help.

 Eating gluten-free in Hong Kong can seem like a huge challenge.
 However, Chinese food is known to have gluten in just about everything, so your concerns are real.

 In this article, we will cover where to buy specific foods including:

 Giving you all of the information you need to protect your health and live a healthy, gluten-free life in the city.

 Which are the best stores for buying gluten-free food in Hong Kong?